INSTRUCTIONS TO AUTHORS

 The affiliations of each author must be given.
 If an author's present affiliation is different from that under which the work was done, both should be given.

 The summary should be no more than 250 words and consist of four sections labelled Background, Methods, Results and Conclusions.
-They should briefly describe the problem being addressed in the study, how the study was performed, the salient results and what conclusions can be made from the results.
+They should briefly describe the problem addressed, how the study was performed, the salient results and what conclusions can be made from the results.
 Three to ten keywords should be added to the end of the Summary.

 The following rules should be followed: